Pixelmator Pro vs Photoshop for iPad and Desktop (updated 2023)

 As you can see from the second photo, the effects depend on the intensity and the corresponding pixels — the profit of Photoshop here, born out of R&D years.

-Photoshop reveals thumbnail layers of different dimensions and digitally incorporates masks or removing layers.
+Photoshop reveals thumbnail layers of different dimensions and digitally incorporates masks or removes layers.

 So, when high-level work is done, it is essential to have Photoshop options such as giving layer colors or folders.